princenag-xor/apna-demo/README.md

-# Basic tutorial of git and github
+# Basic tutorial of Git and Github
 First commit